paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 ### Statutory Notes

 #### Prior Provisions
-Provisions similar to those in this section were contained in [section 2251 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2251&num=0&edition=prelim), Appendix, War and National Defense, prior to repeal by Pub.
+Provisions similar to those in this section were contained in section 2251 of the former Appendix to Title 50, War and National Defense, prior to repeal by Pub.
 L. 103–337, § 3412(a).

 #### Transfer of Functions
 For transfer of all functions, personnel, assets, components, authorities, grant programs, and liabilities of the Federal Emergency Management Agency, including the functions of the Under Secretary for Federal Emergency Management relating thereto, to the Federal Emergency Management Agency, see [section 315(a)(1) of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section315/a/1&num=0&edition=prelim), Domestic Security.